 - Preheat oven to 350° degrees F. and line a standard loaf pan with parchment paper.

 - Spray the parchment with oil.

-- In a large mixing bowl, whisk together your flour, cocoa powder, baking soda, salt, sweetener, cinnamon, nutmeg, and 1 cup of chocolate chips (all your dry ingredients).
+- In a large mixing bowl, whisk together your flour, cocoa powder, baking powder, salt, sweetener, cinnamon, nutmeg, and 1 cup of chocolate chips (all your dry ingredients).
 Reserve the last ¼ cup chocolate chips for topping your bread.

 - Next, add the wet ingredients to the mixing bowl.